caoyixiaozh/caoyixiaozh.github.io/index.md

 - [Ford Scholarship](https://www.vassar.edu/ford-scholars) (2020), [Redistribution or Illusion? –A closer look at Ecuador’s Economic Policies during Correa’s Citizen Revolution](https://pages.vassar.edu/fordscholars/author/ycao/): mainly involves the replication and calibration of a dynamic stochastic general equilibrium (DSGE) model

 ## Competitive Debate and Speech
 I've been in the college debating circuit since 2018.
 I have done BP for 4 years and APDA for 2 years.
-Below is a non-exhaustive list of my debate experience:
+Below is a non-exhaustive list of my debating, judging, and debate organization experience:
 - Member, MIT Debate Society (2022 - )
 - Harvard APDA 2023: Barvardheimer
 - Wellesley APDA: CROSSWORDS